The Era of AI-Generated Generic Guest Post Pitches Has to Come to an End

 All for what?

-A post that actively harms my topical authority and makes Google side-eye me like: “Are you okay?”
+A post that actively harms my topical authority, makes Google side-eye me, and that I haven't even *earned* (yeah, MONEY), for???

-But tragically, I keep getting Johnny McSmart SEO Guy™ spamming the entire internet with black-hat link farm energy, a Gmail address from 2009, and a profile photo that looks like it came free with a prepaid phone 💀
+Unfortunately, getting Mr. Johnny McSmart SEO Guy™ spamming the Hell outta my *professional* inbox (and the entire internet, too) with black-hat link farm energy, a Gmail address from 2009, and a profile photo that looks like it came free with a prepaid phone has been too much for me. 💀

 Anyway.

-Back to deleting emails and pretending I didn’t just lose 20 minutes to this tangent right on my Winter Solstice Holiday -_- *facepalm*
+Now back to deleting emails and pretending I didn’t just lose 20 minutes to this tangent right on my Winter Solstice Holiday -_- /facepalm